mocs524/greybus-spec/source/bridged_phy.rst

 Greybus PWM Deactivate Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus PWM instance deactivate operation notifies the PWM controller that a previously activated instance is no longer in use and can be deactivated.
+<GYBS.A.0702.001>The Greybus PWM instance deactivate operation notifies the PWM
+controller that a previously activated instance is no longer in use and can be deactivated.</GYBS.A.0702.001>

 Greybus PWM Deactivate Request
 """"""""""""""""""""""""""""""